pdf-raku/Font-FreeType-raku/README.md

 high-quality hinting and anti-aliasing, extract metrics information, and extract the outlines of characters in scalable formats like TrueType.

-The Font::FreeType API is not intended to replicate the C API of the FreeType library -- it offers a much more Perl-friendly interface.

 The quickest way to get started with this library is to look at the examples in the _examples_ directory of the distribution.
 Full details of the API are contained in this documentation, and (more